 As Professor Emeritus of Journalism at George Mason University, Steve continues to work with young journalists after retiring from full-time teaching in 2013.
 While coordinator of the Journalism program in the Communication Department at GMU beginning in 2003, he specialized in a cross-platform journalism approach and taught classes in Writing Across Media, Online Journalism, Sports Writing and Reporting, Political Journalism, Free Speech and Ethics, and History of Journalism, among others.
 Steve was honored by the Communication Department, as well as Mason Student Media, as professor and faculty member of the year for 2006-07.

-Steve was the sixth of seven professors in the department to be granted emeritus status (2014).
+Steve was the sixth of eight instructors in the department to be granted emeritus status (2014).

 Steve has a MA in Journalism from Michigan State University (1997) and a BA from the University of Wisconsin at Madison (1970) in American Urban History and Hebrew and Semitic Studies.
 He also has taught at Michigan State University, American University, the University of Mary Washington, and Cape Cod Community College, where he introduced the first class in Online Journalism at a Massachusetts community college during the summer of 2005.